pikk7/cocktail-selector/README.md

-# Coctail Selector
+# Cocktail Selector

-This app will help to create coctails
+This app will help to create cocktails

 ## What can do this app?

 You can search recepts, you can search coctails based on your components